Bioconductor/bioconductor_docker/README.md

 			--user rstudio \
 			bioconductor/bioconductor_docker:devel

-  without the `--user bioc` option, the container is started and logged in as the `root` user.
+  without the `--user rstudio` option, the container is started and logged in as the `root` user.

   The `-it` flag gives you an interactive tty (shell/terminal) to the